notpeter/legiscrape/readme.md

 In my first week trying to report on an Oakland City Council meeting I ran into a number of issues which drove me insane:

-1. Chrome/Firefox/Safari don't if you don't have flash.
+1. Chrome/Firefox/Safari can't play video if don't have flash.
 Period.
 2. MP4 video files aren't always valid MP4 files.
-If VLC can't play it back, good luck seeking, keeping voice sync or using a less forgiving player.
+If VLC can barely play it, good luck seeking, keeping voice sync or using a less forgiving player.
 3. No ability to link to timestamp in a video (ala YouTube t=15m32s)